prcutler/the-bootloader/_drafts/trailer-script.md

 Hi!
 I'm Paul Cutler.
 And I'm Tod Kurt.
 (Tod) Every couple weeks we'll share a few things we found interesting.
 It could be tech news, a cool project, or about a product.

 (Paul) Subscribe to The Bootloader in your favorite podcast app today, follow us on Twitter @thebootloader, or learn more at www.thebootloader.net.

+## Version 6
+Paul: Hi, I’m Paul Cutler.  (, the host of The CircuitPython Show?)

+Tod: And I’m Tod Kurt.
+Together we’ll be bringing you The Bootloader, where we each share a few things we found interesting.

+Paul: The interesting things might be a bit of news, sharing a cool project, or a product review.

+Tod: Search for The Bootloader in your favorite podcast app, find us on Twitter @thebootloader, or visit thebootloader.net for more information.